victor-porcar/TimelapseDNGInterpolator2/workflow/Lightroom_and_GoPro.md

-# Lightroom and GOPRO
+# Lightroom and GoPro

+The following is an example that shows a timelapse where first there is a full moon and progressively the moon is hidden in the mountain, so the light condition changes dramatically.

-Let's configure the GoPro 8 to shoot a nighlapse
+It is assumed that the images GoPro 8 have been taken in a configuration similar to:

 * Time Lapse => Night lapse
 * Lens: Wide